ishaq2321/hide-and-lock/README.md

 # Hide&Lock: Secure File & Directory Encryption Tool 🔒

-A powerful command-line tool for securely encrypting and managing sensitive files and directories with session support.
+A powerful command-line tool for securely encrypting and managing sensitive files and directories with session support and advanced file utilities.

 ## ⚠️ Important Disclaimer
 **We are not responsible for any data loss.** While Hide&Lock is designed to be secure and reliable: